 The cyber world has become a dominant entity throughout the world and with it, cyber threats have also increased significantly.
 Reports suggest that in 2016, Ransomware became a major headache for thousands of people and businesses affecting individuals both at a personal and professional level.
 Businesses lost millions of dollars, making Ransomware a $1 billion US dollar worth crime.
+That’s then, also a lot of dollars to try and protect from cyber threats of any kind, cyber security experts are a heavily sought out profession for small and large companies in todays market due to technology being so prevalant, if you’re wanting to secure cyber systems for a living and not just a hobby you could gain an education from an institution like the University of Alabama Birmingham or find another course provider.

 Despite all the security measures being taken to reduce the threat of Ransomware, it is very much evident that hackers are becoming smarter, using more advanced technologies to execute cyber crimes for financial gains.